 In the case of an incorporated body; be the Corporate Representative

-Nominations for the Board of Directors, the supervisory committee and the credit committee (if in existence) shall be in Writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent, and their willingness to submit to any requirements of the Relevant Authority.
+Nominations for the Board of Directors, shall be in Writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent, and their willingness to submit to any requirements of the Relevant Authority.
 Nominations shall be sent so as to ensure they reach the registered office of the Credit Union at least 14 days before the date of the annual general meeting where the election shall take place.

 If, after all of the nominations have been received, there are outstanding vacancies, the chairperson of the meeting may call for further nominations from the floor.
 Such nominations, if duly seconded and if the nominee is present and provides their consent, shall be in order.

-Nominating committee
+Board committees

-The Board of Directors may appoint a nominating committee of not less than 3 Members of the Credit Union.
+The Board of Directors may appoint a nominating committee, remuneration committee, audit committee and risk committee each of not less than 3 Directors of the Credit Union.
 The nominating committee shall ascertain the number of vacant Officer posts requiring candidates and ensure that there is at least one suitable candidate to recommend to the annual general meeting for each vacancy.
-In making their recommendation, the nominating committee shall ascertain that the nominee is ‘fit and proper’ to become an Approved Person.
+In making their recommendation, the nominating committee shall ascertain that the nominee is ‘fit and proper’ to become an Approved Person acting in good faith.
 The nominating committee shall adhere to any policy established by the Board of Directors in relation to the suitability of candidates.
 The nominating committee shall also be responsible for identifying and recommending potential co-options to the Board of Directors to fill any vacancies.
 The Board may delegate powers to the nominating committee to manage applications for Approved Person status.

 Election of Officers